-During the design of all the road sections, land acquisition requirements have been a key consideration, with a view of minimising the area of privately owned land that will have to be acquired and avoiding structures, to further avoid physical or economic displacement.
+During the preparation of project designs for all road sections, land acquisition requirements have been and will continue to be a key consideration, with a view of minimizing the area of privately owned land that will have to be acquired and avoiding structures, to further avoid physical or economic displacement.

-A list of potential losses and impacts for the three outstanding sections is provided in this section, while a precise list will be developed based on the results of the socio economic survey and included in the last project RAP.
+In general, the amount of land needed for reconstruction and rehabilitation of existing roads is lower than the amount of land needed for construction of new roads and the likelihood of severe impacts is also lower.
+A list of potential losses and impacts for all road sections is provided in this section of the document, while a precise list will be developed based on the results of the socio economic surveys and included in the future RAPs.

-In accordance with to the outcomes of land acquisition carried out so far and based on preliminary data which is available for the remaining three road sections, permanent land acquisition for the project prior to construction will result in the loss of land and potential limited loss of non-residential structures (e.g. fences) and annual / perennial crops and trees.
+In accordance with to the outcomes of land acquisition carried out so far and based on preliminary data which is available, permanent land acquisition for the project prior to construction will result in the loss of land and potential limited loss of non-residential structures (e.g. fences) and annual / perennial crops and trees.